ppy/osu-wiki/wiki/Tournaments/TEMPLATE.md

 <!-- tiebreaker beatmaps must be bolded

-If the mappool doesn't use a standard ModType pool structure, alternative titles may be used in its place. -->
+If the mappool doesn't use a standard ModType pool structure, alternative titles may be used instead. -->

 ## Match results